iley/kamaji.cc/content/hardware/buttons/bom.md

 weight: 1
 ---

 Here's what you'll need to assemble your own Kamaji buttons.
-The quantites shown are per single button.
+The quantities shown are per single button.
 Multiply that by the number you need and consder ordering some spares.

 Everything (except the custom PCB) can be found on Aliexpress or other marketplaces for cheap.